oliverjohnwilson/cline_project_template/.clinerules/000-core-principles.md

 # 000 – Core Principles

 ## Purpose
-Establish non‑negotiable standards for elegance, correctness, reproducibility, and security.
+Establish non-negotiable standards for elegance, correctness, reproducibility, and security.
 These principles guide all design, implementation, review, and automation decisions.

 ## Objectives
 - Readable, Pythonic code that communicates intent clearly.
 - Clean architecture with strict boundaries and low coupling.
 - Deterministic builds, tests, and deployments (reproducibility).
-- Guardrails by automation (pre‑commit, CI) over manual policing.
+- Guardrails by automation (pre-commit, CI) over manual policing.
-- Security as a first‑class requirement (no secrets, scanned dependencies).
+- Security as a first-class requirement (no secrets, scanned dependencies).
 - Documentation treated as a feature, not an afterthought.
 - Continuous improvement through metrics, RCA, and small iterations.